Stewart leads Seattle to 2nd WNBA title in 3 years - WHIZ News

-Seattle has now won a record 11 games in a row in the WNBA Finals, dating to the team’s first championship in 2004.
-Bird has been a part of all of them.
-The veteran guard, who turns 40 next week, was once again a catalyst for the Storm.
-She finished with five points and seven assists.
-She finished the finals averaging 11 assists in the three games.
+Bird, who had five points and seven assists in the clincher, said she hadn’t thought about whether she’ll come back next year.

+“Interestingly enough it’s never a day of decision.
+I just kind of start working out and see how I feel,” she said.
+“I wish I could give you more.
+If the way I feel right now, if I go through my offseason and continue to build on that in a good way I don’t see why I won’t be playing next summer.”

 The 26-year-old Stewart set a WNBA record by scoring more than 20 points for the sixth straight finals game.
-She earned WNBA Finals MVP honors for the second time in her young career, becoming the fifth player to win multiple finals MVPs.
+She was a unanimous choice as WNBA Finals MVP.
+It was the second time in her young career that she won the award, becoming the fifth player with multiple finals MVPs.

+“I wanted to win a ring, that was the priority.
+Whatever else comes, comes,” Stewart said.

 A’ja Wilson, the league’s regular-season MVP, tried to keep the Aces alive.
 She had 14 of her 18 points in the first quarter, hitting five of her nine shots.
 She also took four of the team’s six free throws in the period.
 The Aces, who led the league by averaging more than 23 attempts in the regular season, only had five total in Game 2.
 Coach Bill Laimbeer voiced his displeasure that the team couldn’t get to the foul line on Sunday.